miyagawa/cpanminus/Menlo-Legacy/README.md

 Menlo::Legacy - Legacy internal and client support for Menlo

-# SYNOPSIS

-    use Menlo::CLI::Compat;

-    my $app = Menlo::CLI::Compat->new;
-    $app->parse_options(@ARGV);
-    $app->run;

 # DESCRIPTION

-Menlo::Legacy is a package to install [Menlo::CLI::Compat](https://metacpan.org/pod/Menlo::CLI::Compat) which is a compatibility library that implements the classic versino of cpanminus, so that existing users of cpanm and API clients who depend on the internals of cpanm (e.g. [Carton](https://metacpan.org/pod/Carton), [Carmel](https://metacpan.org/pod/Carmel) and [App::cpm](https://metacpan.org/pod/App::cpm)) can rely on the stable feature of cpanm.
-This way Menlo core can evolve and refactor without breaking the downstream clients, including `cpanm` itself.
+Menlo::Legacy is a package to install [Menlo::CLI::Compat](https://metacpan.org/pod/Menlo::CLI::Compat) which is a compatibility library that implements the classic version of cpanminus internals and behavios.
+This is so that existing users of cpanm and API clients such as [Carton](https://metacpan.org/pod/Carton), [Carmel](https://metacpan.org/pod/Carmel) and [App::cpm](https://metacpan.org/pod/App::cpm)) can rely on the stable features and specific behaviors of cpanm.

+This way Menlo can evolve and be refactored without the fear of breaking any downstream clients, including `cpanm` itself.

 # AUTHOR